Time management tips before the GRE

 When it came to exams, even Albert Einstein got the jitters.
 A lot of successful candidates tend to be very particular about time.
 Time management is a very important skill that one should develop whether a home-maker, a parent, a student or a working profession.
 All you should be bothered about is how to manage your GRE exam time.

-There are twenty four hours in a day but some of that should be allotted to sleeping.
+There are twenty-four hours in a day but some of that should be allotted to sleep.
 Your brain cells need enough rest for rejuvenation.

-For example Computer Science – if you want to go ahead with an MS in Computer Science , a 170 is required by most universities.
+For example Computer Science – if you want to go ahead with an MS in Computer Science, 170 is required by most universities.
 To get into an Ivy League or a good university, it’d help greatly if you had a high GRE Quantitative score.